Going west from oncoming rain

 Around Callander

-My wandering took me along forestry tracks away from the old railway line in order to gain some height in spite of there being ongoing forestry operations.
-During this time, cloud broke over my head to leave out the sun for a delightful evening.
-That ensure pleasing sights and the creation of some photos as I retraced my steps to Callander where I sought an evening meal after my labours.
+My wandering took me along forestry tracks away from the old railway line to gain some height, despite there being ongoing forestry operations.
+During this time, the cloud cover broke over my head to release the sun for a delightful evening.
+That ensure pleasing sights and the creation of some photos as I retraced my steps to Callander, where I sought an evening meal after my labours.

 Revisiting Glen Nevis